jarretbryan/choo-for-bee/README.md

 # choo-animals-starter

-A starter app for the `your-first-choo-app` tutorial.
+A starter app for the `your-first-choo-app` guide.

 First, remix this Glitch app so you can start editing the code.